Best Quicken Simplifi Alternative Apps in the US (2025)

 Tiller Money

-Tiller popped up in 2016 to serve the needs of people who love spreadsheets.
-It’s one of the best apps better than Quicken if you want to build your own system.
-It automatically pulls all your transactions into a Google Sheet or Excel file.
+Tiller popped up in 2016 to serve the needs of people who love spreadsheets - isn't that all of us?
+It’s one of the best apps that is better than Quicken if you want to build your own system.
+It automatically pulls all your transactions from your bank and credit cards into a Google Sheet or Excel file.
 I love this idea, but you have to be comfortable working in a spreadsheet to get the most out of it.
 The sign-up flow just wasn't intuitive, at times quite frustrating.
-Tiller provides a ton of templates to get you started, but the real power comes from being able to create your own custom reports and dashboards.
+Tiller provides a ton of templates to get you started, but the real power comes from being able to create your own custom reports and dashboards, so you have to be up for that.

 - Best for: Spreadsheet enthusiasts who want to automate their budget.

-- Key Features: Automatically imports transactions into Google Sheets or Excel, provides a library of templates, highly customizable.
+- Key Features: Automatically imports daily transactions into Google Sheets or Excel, providing a library of templates, highly customizable.

 - Pros: Total control and flexibility.
 Leverages the power of spreadsheets.
 Keeps all your financial data in one place.

-- Cons: Requires spreadsheet knowledge.
-No mobile app (you use the Google Sheets/Excel app).
+- Cons: Requires extensive spreadsheet knowledge.
+No mobile app (you use the Google Sheets/Excel only).

-- Who it’s for: Data nerds who want to build a completely personalized financial dashboard from scratch.
+- Who it’s for: Data nerds who want to build a completely personalized financial dashboard from scratch and do it on a spreadsheet.

 Monarch Money

 Monarch Money launched in 2018 as a modern alternative to apps like Mint and Quicken, and it’s gained a lot of traction since Mint shut down.
-It’s designed for collaboration, making it easy to share your financial picture with a partner.
+It’s designed for collaboration, making it easy to share your financial picture with a partner or family members.
 It has a clean, ad-free interface and lets you set up a shared dashboard to track goals together.
-I found it to be one of the most well-designed apps out there, and it handles everything from budgeting to investment tracking without feeling cluttered, which is a problem many older personal finance tools have struggled with for years.
+I found it to be one of the better designed apps out there, and it handles everything from budgeting to investment tracking without feeling cluttered, which is a problem many older personal finance tools have struggled with for years.
 A solid all-rounder.

 - Best for: Couples and families managing finances together.